DynamoDB Connector

 Replace <your_connection_name> with the name of the connection created in the first step.
 Replace <your_table_arn> with the ARN of the table you'd like to import.
 Replace <your_dynamodb_export_bucket> with the name of the S3 bucket you want to use for the initial sync.

-Properties with basic types (String, Number, Boolean, Binary, String Set, Number Set) at the root item level can be mapped easily.
+You can map properties with basic types (String, Number, Boolean, Binary, String Set, Number Set) at the root item level.
+Follow this schema definition pattern:

 <PropertyName> <PropertyType> `json:$.<PropertyNameInDDB>`